asa-nerd/scoresystem/Readme.md

 <img src="https://github.com/asa-nerd/Anna-und-Marie/blob/master/documentation/01%20Live/setup.jpg" width="60%"  style="margin-left:20%">
 __Figure.__ Basic technical setup of the scoring system.

-The basic design of the software comprises the following elements (see Figure):
+The basic design of the software comprises the following elements (see Figure):<br>
 Sender (1): In case of Anna & Marie SuperCollider is used to send control messages.
-Alternatively any (musical) software that is capable of sending Open Sound Control (OSC) messages [18] can be used.
+Alternatively any (musical) software that is capable of sending Open Sound Control (OSC) messages can be used.<br>
 Host (2): The host was coded using the node.js framework.
 It translates incoming OSC messages to websocket (WS) messages and sends them to the connected clients.
-It utilizes the node-osc [19] package to receive and process
+It utilizes the node-osc package to receive and process
-OSC messages and the Sockets.io package to send websockets.
+OSC messages and the Sockets.io package to send websockets.<br>
 Display (3): Any device that is capable of running a web browser can be used as a client.
 In the case of Anna&Marie, two iPads have been used.

 ### Host App